vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 }
 ```

 That's it 🙂.
 Now we can run our plug-in in VST Host environment.
 Now VST Host shows **Ext.
-Editor** button which means that our plugin uses custom UI.
+Editor** button which means that our plugin has custom UI.

 ![SwiftUI in VST2 Plug-In](./04-swiftui-in-vst2.png)